 - You are more than 50 years when you have back pain for the first time.

-- If you have a history of cancer, osteoporosis, steroid use, or drug or alcohol abuse.
+- If you have a history of cancer, osteoporosis, steroid use, or drug or alcohol abuse and are experiencing pain in the back.